 Oil Pulling: An ancient Ayurvedic treatment, or is it?

 This post is to inform you, what others are not.
-Dissolve the ignorance that is abounding around this “oil pulling” fad, and well as information on Ayurveda, since this is where it comes from, but without stating western views “pretending” them to be Ayurveda.
+To dissolve the ignorance that is abounding around this “oil pulling” fad, and give understanding and information on Ayurveda, since this is where it comes from, but without stating western ideas “pretending” them to be Ayurveda.
 What I am writing is not subjective, it is not MY opinion or MY view about oil pulling.
+There is a section at the bottom that is completely quoted from an original text, check it out for yourself.

 Kavala or “Oil Pulling” is from Ayurveda and has been around for over 5000 years recorded in texts like Charaka Samhita, Sushruta Samhita, Bhavaprakasha and more.
 It does not do as all the web sites and articles have claimed, it cleanses your liver about as much as it can give you a pedicure.

-Kavala is the swishing of warm (not hot) sesame oil or water (yes, water can be used too as well as other substances for specific reasons*) in your mouth until tears develop in the eyes and the nose runs (not 20 minutes as every web site and blog tells you).
+Kavala is the swishing of warm (not hot) sesame oil or water (yes, water can be used too as well as other substances for specific reasons*) in your mouth until tears develop in the eyes and the nose runs (not 20 minutes as every web site and blog tells you, the liquifying of the kapha is what is happening at this point.
+It is the detfinate sign of proper treatment.).
 There are detailed diagnostic SIGNS and SYMPTOMS of correct treatment of everything in Ayurveda.
-Of course, they are not being taught in all of those articles on Mind Body Green and other websites and blogs because the lack of knowledge of Ayurveda and they just hopping on a mass marketing bandwagon.
+Of course, they are not being taught in all of those articles on Mind Body Green and other websites and blogs because the lack of knowledge of real Ayurveda and they just hopping on a popular mass marketing bandwagon.
 We simply destroy knowledge with our superficiality and sales, thus also destroying the results that are touted in the texts of Ayurveda.
 Kavala is not just putting oil in your mouth and swishing.

-There is dietary conditions that must be followed including eating a light diet (laghu aahar) as per Ayurveda, not western nutrition ideas of a light diet.
-Salads are not light food and not raw food either as it would be highly contraindicated to this treatment.
+There is dietary conditions that must be followed including eating a light diet (laghu aahar) as per Ayurveda, not western nutrition ideas of a light diet (heavy food or a messed up digestion will create what this treatment is trying to get rid of).
+Salads are not light food and not raw food either as it would be contraindicated to this treatment.
 To not follow these guidelines can and will hinder the touted results and can aid in the creating disease or at minimum bad repercussions that create an imbalance that can turn to disease in time.
 There is not a blog big enough to give you the knowledge to understand all the details behind the whys and hows of Ayurvedic treatments, they are specific to many many variable factors and individual to the person.
 Ayurveda does not work from the same paradigm that the Western paradigm works from.
 There is much more at play in Ayurveda than the Western view.
 Ayurveda comes from a paradigm of holistic quantum logic, Western thought comes from a classical Newtonian physics and related biological considerations of compartmentalization.
 This is a huge part of why Ayurveda has been misunderstood in its superficial education in the West.
 The Western mind doesn’t like change and your paradigm needs to change to understand Ayurveda.
 It is not based upon simply the material gross world but works with the subtle and the gross.
 They work together, they are one.
 The subtle is what we are terribly confused about in the West.
 Is it real or is it not.
 Many even think they can make the subtle world anything they want it to be.
 Also, the scientific empirical reasoning method does not have any container for this. (if you don’t believe me and think your 200 hour certified yoga teacher knows more, just go to Ayurveda in America on Wikipedia (http://en.wikipedia.org/wiki/Ayurveda_in_America) and read how badly Ayurveda is destroyed in America by commericalization.
 24 weekends and you have a Masters degree in Ayurveda with no past experience or education at several of the “institutions”.

 This post has stirred a ton of reaction.
 Most of which I find interesting.
 How can people have judgement over something they don’t understand and have never studied?
 I would ask you leave your opinions at the door and be open to learning something.
 If your are not, why bother to read further?